 Demand forecasting is the process of using historical sales and supply chain data to make predictions about future customer demand.

+There are many reasons for demand forecasting.
 When done well, demand forecasting can help business managers optimize inventory more effectively, create more accurate budgets, and develop sound business growth strategies.

 Factors that affect demand forecasting